vonfeng/DPLink/README.md

-# trajlinking
-a simple branch of trajsimilar

-## Readme For Public Repository

 # DPLink

 PyTorch implementation  for **DPLink: User Identity Linkage via Deep Neural Network From Heterogeneous Mobility Data.** *Jie Feng, Mingyang Zhang, Huandong Wang, Zeyu Yang, Chao Zhang, Yong Li, Depeng Jin.
 WWW 2019.* If you find our code is useful for your research, you can cite our paper by:
 ```latex
 @article{jie2019dplink,